gdgsiliguri/codefest/README.md

   - Now return to the forked repository in GitHub in your browser and click on "New pull request" Button.
   - Type ```I love devfest``` as the title of the pr and your name and email in the description box.
   - Click on "Create pull request" button and you are done!

+  Want to learn more about Git?
+Follow our [Git Cheatsheet](https://github.com/gdgsiliguri/git-cheatsheet)

   ### Make change to the file on the GitHub site (easier):
   - In the forked repository go to ```source/codefest.txt``` file and click on the pencil icon to edit it.